 My fee is broken in two parts – an initial onboarding/setup fee and then a monthly account management fee.

-My onboarding fee is determined by the scale of your account and what work needs to be done.
+My onboarding fee is determined by the scale of your accounts and what work needs to be done.
 Activities include setting up the correct conversion tracking, creating the different campaign types, generating keyword and audience lists, suggesting landing page changes, optimising your shopping feed (if relevant) and designing or retrieving assets for ad creation.
 I will determine the work needed at the account review stage and will detail it in my proposal.
 Onboarding work is charged at an hourly rate of £75.
-As an estimation, a typical account takes between 7 – 10 hours to setup from new, however, e-commerce businesses with shopping feed requirements can take substantially longer.
+As an estimation, a typical individual PPC channel account takes between 7 – 10 hours to setup from new, however, e-commerce businesses with shopping feed requirements can take substantially longer.